django-cms/djangocms-moderation/docs/signals.rst

     .. note::

-        It's possible for this list to contain only some of the requests belonging to the collection being moderated
+        It's possible for this list to contain only some of the requests belonging to the collection being moderated,
+        because only some of the requests required rework.

+        This case is only possible for resubmitting after a rework.

 ``user``
     A :class:`django.contrib.auth.models.User` instance which triggered